 Lilla skafferiet– a café, bakery, meat shop and shop at Bergviken in Luleå.
 Here you can have a sweet coffee, a healthy coffee or eat sandwich cake for lunch.

 Enjoy a fika outside!

 Pack your thermos and something warm and soft to sit on and have your Swedish fika outside.
 If you don't feel like making your own lunch/fika pack you can always ask a café to make your order to go.
-We can almost promise the coffee will taste even better after a hike in the Luleå woods or along the famous ice track during the winter months.
+We can almost promise the coffee will taste even better after a hike up to Bälingeberget or along the famous ice track during the winter months.
 Come spring-winter the organization Lions sells waffles at Gråsjälören during weekends, which you can reach by the ice track that spans from the north harbour, around the city, to the south harbour and then straight out to the island Gråsjälören.
 If the flag is waving they are open!